 Students may appeal a final grade during the subsequent quarter and not beyond such time.
-The student schedules a meeting with the instructor to discuss how the final grade was determined.
-If no resolution is achieved, the student may go to the Education Department to fill out the Grade Appeal Petition form.
-The appeal will be reviewed, and they will be notified of the petition results within two weeks.
+The student contacts the instructor to discuss how the final grade was determined.
+If no resolution is achieved, the student may go to the Department Advisor's Office to fill out the Grade Appeal Petition form.
+The appeal will be reviewed, and the student will be notified of the petition results within three weeks.

 The student housing grievance process aims to provide a prompt and equitable resolution for any student who believes a decision or action by FIDM Housing has adversely affected their status, rights, or privileges.
-The student must make a reasonable effort to resolve the issues on an informal basis with the Resident Advisor.
-If there is no satisfactory resolution, the student(s) should provide a written statement about the grievance to the LA Housing staff (see FIDM Portal Staff Directory).
+The student must first make a reasonable effort to resolve the issue on an informal basis with the Resident Advisor.
+If there is no satisfactory resolution, the student(s) should provide a written statement about the grievance to the Housing staff.
 The FIDM Housing staff may arrange a meeting with the student(s) for further investigation of grievances filed.
-Should a student concern remain unresolved, the student then forwards the written complaint to the Executive Director of Admissions (LA Campus) who will consult with the FIDM Housing Committee and provide final resolution.
+Should a student concern remain unresolved, the student then forwards the written complaint to the Vice President of Admissions who will consult with the FIDM Housing Committee and provide final resolution.

 FIDM is proud of the work produced by its students and reserves the right to photograph, publish, display, or retain work done by students and alumni.
 Final projects must be picked up no later than the first two weeks of the next quarter.
 After that time, the projects become the property of FIDM.